robang74/HARDN-XDR/README.md

 - SELinux, a security feature in Linux that enforces strict access controls to protect the system from unauthorized actions, even by compromised or malicious processes.
 - UFW,Easy-to-configure firewall utility.
 - TCP wrappers, to bundle outbound/ inbound and predefined rules monitoring tool, host based.
-- Lynis Audit- to keep the base secure posture validated
+- Lynis Audit- to keep the base secure posture validated, and priovide a systems score.
 - AppArmor,Mandatory Access Control (MAC) for enforcing policies.
-- ESET_Nod32,(Soon to be replaced by Legion) Open-source antivirus software.
+- LMD (MALDETECT),(Soon to be replaced by Legion) Open-source antivirus software.
 - Firejail,Sandboxing tool for application isolation.
 - Cron, to keep it all omaintenance**
 - Pex*, used for GRUB password hash automation